andresramirezzz/LanguageHUB/README.md

 ### Open LanguageHUB.py with PyCharm

 Now, please move the files we previously downloaded (['LanguageHUB_icon.png'](LanguageHUB_icon.png), ['requirements.txt'](requirements.txt) & ['LanguageHUB.py'](LanguageHUB.py)) into the folder you used to create the enviroment in your desktop.
-The files should be found in the 'Downloads' folder in your 'File Explorer'
+The files should be found in the 'Downloads' folder in your 'File Explorer'.

 The environment should look like this if the files were saved correctly

 ![Image 6](instruction_images/step6.png)